 The pancreas and the body are truly amazing when it comes to keeping checks and balances within our systems.
 As far as your blood sugar goes – the pancreas and the liver perform a seamless dance to metabolize food/energy/sugar to make sure that all the other systems get just the right amount they need at just the right time when they need it.

-When you live with diabetes, your body’s ability to do that dance breaks down and requires that a third partner be entered into the mix – that partner is you!
+When you live with diabetes, your body’s ability to do that dance breaks down and requires that a third partner is entered into the mix – that partner is you!
 Your non-diabetes pancreas and liver had blood sugar management skills literally hardwired into their DNA.
 These are skills that we continue to only dream about matching from the outside (by injecting insulin).

 Effortlessly, these amazing organs knew how much to adjust for exercise, when to release insulin quickly, when to dole it out slowly over hours, and how to auto-correct with a perfect shot of glucose if we added a late variable to the mix (say going on a roller coaster after eating pizza).